Aayush177-cmd/amfoss-tasks/Task-5-Grand-Line_Guardian/grand-line-guardian/README.md

 - The '/proc' virtual filesystem
 - Reading process information from the Linux kernel
 - CPU usage calculation
-- Memory usage using `VmRSS`
+- Memory usage using 'VmRSS'
 - Process signals and termination
 - Real-time monitoring
-- Building terminal interfaces using Python `curses`
+- Building terminal interfaces using Python 'curses'

 ## Resources used